 Online writing portfolio reviews

-As a moderator inside the Freelance Writers Den, one of my tasks is reviewing writer websites.
+As someone who has been a moderator for the Freelance Writers Den, one of my tasks was reviewing writer websites.
 There’s more than one way to design your writer website and portfolio.
 But you need to do it right.
 Your writing portfolio, especially, is one of the first touch-points that can turn a prospect into a paying client.

 Portfolio options for your writer website